marko-js/marko/packages/marko/docs/marko-json.md

 In the above, all attributes prefixed with `data-` are configured to be a `string`.

-> **Note:** Future Marko versions will describe these definitions/types in the component itself, reducing the need for this configuration file.
+> **Note**: Future Marko versions will describe these definitions/types in the component itself, reducing the need for this configuration file.

 ### Paths